shahid4003/moorhouse/src/data/pages/services.md

         title: Cleanup
   - type: two-col
     heading: Satisfaction Guarantee
+    description: >-
-    description: We are always focused on making sure our customers are happy.
-We won't stop working until you're happy with what we've done.
+      **We are always focused on making sure our customers are happy.
+We won't stop working until you're happy with what we've done.**

+      We believe that customer satisfaction is the foundation of our business.
+      We strive to provide the highest quality painting services possible, and we stand behind every job we complete with our satisfaction guarantee.

+      We understand that entrusting your space to someone else can be a big decision.
+That’s why we want to ensure that you are completely satisfied with the end result of our work.
+Our goal is to ensure that you are happy with the end result of your painting project, and we will not rest until you are completely satisfied.

+      ##### Contact us today to schedule your painting project and experience
+      the difference with us and our satisfaction guarantee.
     image: /happy-woman-painting-interior-wall-with-paint-roller-in-new-house-e1678323493469-751x1024.jpg
     imageLeft: true
     bgColor: true